m1221/bingo-suite/README.md

 # About Bingo Suite

+Make Bingo card PDFs and play bingo with the browser app.

-Bingo Suite includes two apps:
+Bingo Suite includes three scripts:
+1. update-filepaths.py
+  * updates Bingo-Card-Caller/code/filepaths.js for the browser app (bingo-caller.html)
-1. Bingo Card Maker
+1. make_cards.py
+  * makes bingo cards from png files or from a user-defined number range
-1. Bingo Card Caller
+1. make_pdf.py

-Bingo Card Maker can be used to make PDFs of Bingo Cards.
-Bingo Card Caller is a local, browser app that can be used to call bingo items.
+  * gathers bingo cards and prints them to pdf

 This app suite is still heavily under construction.
 See TODO.txt for more information.